laravel/vapor-docs/1.0/projects/deployments.md

 ### Example with GitHub Actions

-If [GitHub Actions](https://github.com/features/actions) is your CI platform of choice, you may follow these steps so you can have a basic deployment pipeline using GitHub Actions that deploys your application when someone pushes to `master`:
+If [GitHub Actions](https://github.com/features/actions) is your CI platform of choice, you may follow these steps so you can have a basic deployment pipeline using GitHub Actions that deploys your application when someone pushes a commit to the `master` branch:

 1. First, and as mentioned before, add the `VAPOR_API_TOKEN` environment variable to your "GitHub > Project Settings > Secrets" so GitHub can authenticate with Vapor while running actions.